 As a general rule pewter made in the British Isles (including Ireland) sells well in many English speaking countries including the UK and Ireland, North America, Australasia, South Africa etc., American pewter sells best in the USA, Continental pewter sells better in the country of its origin.
 There is little market for Continental pewter in the British Isles, there is some in the USA.
 Chinese pewter interests some in the USA but has little following elsewhere, except in Chinese communities.

 Photographs are all important in selling items of antique pewter.
 They need to be well lit and in sharp focus.
-If a piece merits it, many pictures will help to sell it well.
+If a piece merits it, front and rear sides ,any marks or inscriptions included in the pictures will help to sell it well.
 If you have an interesting piece you may well get requests for extra photographs.
 There is much to be gained by meeting such requests.

 Condition of pieces

 Pewter collectors place considerable emphasis on the condition of pieces.
 This includes the surface condition of the metal; that is what colour is it, is it heavily corroded, are there patches of corrosion, are there dents and scratches, tears or old repairs.
 Old pieces that have been cleaned by chemical stripping and highly polished will sell better in the USA than in the British Isles.

 You need to be aware that there are reproductions of older styles around.
 Some of these were produced in the 1930s when there was an oak and pewter revivial.
 Whilst most were not intended originally to deceive, with time they may have gained a patination that makes them look older than they are.
 Regretfully, some reproductions were deliberately ‘antiqued’ to enhance their potential value.